Cici-16/Yue.Mei24/README.md

 ### Research Question
 > Before and after the pandemic (2018-2019 is the pre-pandemic period, and 2021-2023 is the post-pandemic period),

->1 what changes and differences did the sales proportion of the three major categories of **Chinese daily necessities, electronic products, and home goods** purchased by American consumers ?
+>1 what changes and differences did the sales proportion of the three major categories of **Chinese daily necessities, electronic products, and home goods** 加上品类编号 更加细化purchased by American consumers ?

 >2 Which type of goods has seen **the most significant increase or decrease** in preference?